 Coaching from Reputable Instructors

-Simulated and Practical Assignments
+Simulated and Practical AssignmentS

 Our Team

 Sophie is an accomplished author with three books to her name.
 Manuwa Street, her last book, was published at Farafina Books in 2022.
-She founded StoryMi academy with the goal of upscaling media and journalism and giving opportunities to the new generation of Nigerian reporters.
-She is currently the youngest ever recipient of the highest award in French Press, the Albert Londres Prize.
+She founded StoryMi Academy to upscale media and journalism and give opportunities to the new generation of Nigerian reporters.

 A visual storyteller who integrates Multimedia practice and artistry to illuminate reportage on Sexuality, Gender, Politics, Football, Pop Culture, Migration, Religion and Spirituality.